omerozkn/CS50AI-with-Python/README.md

 # tic-tac-toe

-this is a project from CS50's Introduction to Artificial Intelligence with Python course I did not made the code for runner.py file the only code I wrote is in tictactoe.py file(Not finished yet)
+This repository contains weekly projects from Harvard's CS50 Introduction to Artificial Intelligence with Python course.
+The projects include starter code, so they are not entirely my own work.